-GRADING POLICY Paper 25 %

-Presentation 25 %

-Weekly posts and response to peers 25 %
+GRADING POLICY Paper Presentation 25 % Weekly posts and response to peers 25 %

-3 Quizzes (8.33% each) 25 %
+Weekly posts and response to peers 25 % 3 Quizzes (8.33% each) 25 %

 PAPERS

 There will be two (2) 1500 word papers required for the course.
 Each paper will be of the students topic of choice, however the topic should be approved by me.
 The topic should be approved by me weeks 3 and 10.
 Failure to meet the minimum length and not getting approval will result in a reduction in grade.